Benchmarking Connext DDS vs. Open Source DDS

 Percentiles provide good insight into DDS performance.
 If a DDS implementation performs more or less the same at the 50% and 99% percentile, but spikes in the 99.99% percentile, you know that no more than 1% of the measurements will be outliers.
 In other words, in such scenario the middleware behaves predictably 99% of the time.

 DDS implementations ship with different tools that measure performance.
-RTI provides an open source tool called rtiperftest, Github, which allows you to run performance benchmarks for a range of different configurations, like message sizes (1B - 64KB), reliability (BEST_EFFORT vs. RELIABLE), transport (UDP vs. TCP vs. SHMEM) and data model (keys vs. singleton).
+RTI provides an open source tool called rtiperftest, available on Github, which allows you to run performance benchmarks for a range of different configurations, like message sizes (1B - 64KB), reliability (BEST_EFFORT vs. RELIABLE), transport (UDP vs. TCP vs. SHMEM) and data model (keys vs. singleton).

 The different DDS benchmark tools typically do not report measurements in the same way.
 For example, one tool was reporting the median roundtrip latency over several thousands of measurements, where another tool printed every individual measurement.
 These numbers are obviously not comparable but to discover how they differed, code inspection was required.
 Another thing to look out for is whether a tool reports roundtrip latency or one-way latency.
 Dividing roundtrip latency by two transforms it to one-way latency, and some tools already do this out of the box, whereas others do not.